martinjameswhite/directsht/notebooks/README.md

 techniques for performing a harmonic-space two-point analysis (i.e. an angular power spectrum) on a point set.

+`cross_correlations.ipynb` explains how to do cross-correlations in harmonic space, either between two alm sets, or between a pixelized map and a set of alms.

 `golden_spiral.ipynb` generates a set of points laid out in a Golden spiral (a.k.a.
 Fibonacci spiral) pattern and then analyzes their angular clustering in harmonic space.
 This somewhat artificial example